 |3:00 pm||to||4:30 pm|

-The UO campus will host Joy Harjo for a poetry reading and other activities on the UO campus on Friday, February 2, 2017, in cooperation with the Eugene Public Library (EPL).
-The campus visit is sponsored by the Center for the Study of Women in Society, the Native American Studies Program, Common Reading, Division of Undergraduate Studies, and others to be named.
-The Eugene Public Library is featuring Joy Harjo and her book How We Became Human for the Big Read at their downtown location on Saturday, February 3.
-More details to come.
+The UO campus will host renowned author Joy Harjo for a poetry reading and other activities on the UO campus on Friday, February 2, 2018, in cooperation with the Eugene Public Library (EPL).
+The campus visit is sponsored by the Native American Studies Program; Common Reading, Division of Undergraduate Studies; and the Center for the Study of Women in Society, in collaboration with Eugene Public Library.

 The Eugene Public Library will feature a talk by Joy Harjo as part of the NEA Big Read at their downtown location on Saturday, February 3, at 3 p.m.
 All NEA Big Read events: www.eugene-or.gov/library

 Born in Tulsa, Oklahoma, Joy Harjo is an internationally known poet, writer, performer, and saxophone player of the Mvskoke/Creek Nation.
 Her eight books of poetry include Conflict Resolution for Holy Beings, How We Became Human: New and Selected Poems, and She Had Some Horses.
 Harjo’s memoir Crazy Brave won several awards, including the PEN USA Literary Award for Creative Non-Fiction and the American Book Award.

 She is the recipient of the 2015 Wallace Stevens Award from the Academy of American Poets for proven mastery in the art of poetry; a Guggenheim Fellowship, the William Carlos Williams Award from the Poetry Society of America, and the United States Artist Fellowship.
 In 2014 she was inducted into the Oklahoma Hall of Fame.